Home and Away: All or Nothing: Plot

 Kyle Braxton, who is serving a thirteen year prison sentence, is suddenly moved to the Protection Unit because the Braxton family's enemy Trevor "Gunno" Gunson has returned to the prison.
 Kyle receives a visit from his brother Heath Braxton and his wife Bianca Scott.
 They explain how Gunno recently kidnapped Bianca and held her hostage.
 Prison inmate Bandit informs Gunno that Heath and Bianca are visiting Kyle, and Gunno instigates a riot in order to send the prison into lockdown.
 Gunno and Bandit break into the security command centre, while the prisoners from the protection unit are attacked.
 Kyle drags Prison Guard Mayhew out of harm's way after he is injured.
 As Heath and Bianca are being escorted towards an exit, Gunno takes over the PA system and tells the inmates to bring them and Kyle to him.
 Realising they cannot leave, Heath and Bianca hide in a ceiling crawlspace.

 In Summer Bay, Heath's daughter Darcy watches a news broadcast about the riot, but Irene Roberts tells her that it is occurring at a different prison.
-Irene calls Nate Cooper and Martin "Ash" Ashford, who agree to go to the prison and find Heath and Bianca.
+Irene calls Nate Cooper and Martin "Ash" Ashford, who agrees to go to the prison and find Heath and Bianca.
 Mayhew wakes up and Kyle asks him for his keys, so he can get them out.
 Prisoner Frank uses Mayhew's radio to tell Gunno where Kyle is.
 Gunno opens all the doors, allowing the prisoners from general population to enter the protection unit.
 Kyle and Mayhew escape to the laundry room.
 Meanwhile, Ash and Nate go to the back of the prison, where Ash gets inside through a secret entrance that Gunno used for drug trafficking.
 Heath and Bianca are forced out of the crawlspace when it fills with smoke and Ash finds them.
 He guides them to the exit, but Heath realises he cannot leave Kyle behind and tells Ash to get Bianca out.